Category: Level 3 pages

 Run-On Sentences

-Fused or Run-On Sentence A fused sentence is sometimes called a run-on sentence.
+A run-on sentence is sometimes called a fused sentence.
 The concept is simple.
-If your teacher marks fused sentence or run-on on your paper, it’s because you have put two...
+If your teacher marks fused sentence or run-on on your paper, it’s because you have put two complete thoughts or independent...

 Comma Splice